Shipping Guide

 MistakeWhy It HurtsBetter Approach

-Using one package type for every candles shipment Oversized packaging increases postage and can trigger dimensional charges.
-Define a packaging matrix by item size and order composition.
+Using one package type for every candles shipment Oversized packaging increases postage and can trigger dimensional charges, especially on glass jars in a too-big box.
+Define a small packaging matrix by candle size and order composition, then save each as a preset.

 Shipping Checklist for Candles

-• Weigh and measure your most common candles packages in production conditions.
+• Weigh and measure your most common candle packages in real packed condition, not empty.

-• Save presets for your most common candles shipment profiles.
+• Save presets for your most common candle shipment profiles to skip re-measuring.

 Real Candles Shipment Examples